-In Fall 2021, West Coast University School of Pharmacy chartered a Phi Delta Chi Chapter.
+In the Fall of 2021, WCU-SOP chartered a Phi Delta Chi Chapter.
 Phi Delta Chi is one of the nation's first professional pharmacy fraternity (established in 1883).
 The Phi Delta Chi pharmacy fraternity develops leaders to advance the profession of pharmacy.
 Phi Delta Chi, a lifelong experience, promotes scholastic, professional, and social growth in its Brothers.
 We strive to provide quality services to our patients, thereby advancing public health and strengthening ourselves as health professionals.
-For more information, go to: www.phideltachi.org.
+For more information, go to www.phideltachi.org.